House Bill 2504 Spring 2012 Course Syllabus GOVT-2301-01 - Introduction to American Government I

-ADA Considerations The Americans with Disabilities Act (ADA) is a federal anti-discrimination statue that provides comprehensive civil rights for persons with disabilities.
+ADA Considerations The Americans with Disabilities Act (ADA) is a federal anti-discrimination statute that provides comprehensive civil rights for persons with disabilities.
 Among other things, this legislation requires that all students with disabilities be guaranteed a learning environment that provides for reasonable accommodation of their disabilities.
-If you believe you have a disability requiring an accommodation, please contact the Special Populations Coordinator, Room 210D, in the Madison Monroe Building.
-The phone number is (409) 984-6251.
+If you believe you have a disability requiring an accommodation, please contact the Special Populations Coordinator, Room 231, in the Madison Monroe Building.
+The phone number is (409) 984-6241.

 Some material in this course may be copyrighted.
 They may be used only for instructional purposes this semester,

 by students enrolled in this course.
 These materials are being used fairly and legally.